Melting Pot’s Spinach Artichoke Cheese Fondue

 Melting Pot Fondue Recipe Ingredients

-Six simple ingredients to make the best spinach and artichoke fondue!
-It is so simple to make and the fondue pot does all the work.
-Add in all your ingredients with little to no preparation and stir them together making this wonderful copycat Melting Pot fondue!
+Six simple ingredients is all you need to make the best spinach and artichoke fondue!
+It is so easy to make, and the fondue pot does all the work.
+Add in all the ingredients with little to no preparation and stir them together to make this wonderful dish!

 • Vegetable broth – This will be the first ingredient that goes into the fondue maker.
 This gives it flavor and the liquid helps keep the artichoke dip smooth when stirring together.

-• Spinach – Fresh spinach that is loosely packed will be thrown into the fondue pot.
+• Spinach – Throw some loosely packed fresh spinach into the fondue pot.
 It will give texture and flavor to every bite.

-• Artichoke hearts – Chop the artichoke hearts into smaller pieces.
-Once the cheese is melted, you will see small green bits that are stirred in the fondue.
-It makes this copycat recipe look gorgeous in the fondue pot.
+• Artichoke hearts – Chop the artichoke hearts into smaller pieces before adding.
+Once the cheese is melted, you will see small green bits of artichoke throughout the fondue.
+It really makes this recipe look gorgeous in the fondue pot.

 • Garlic – Add in minced garlic for an extra savory flavor.

-• Butterkase cheese – This is a MUST-have for this recipe!
-You will love the soft cheese and how creamy this cheese is melted.
+• Butterkäse cheese – This is a MUST-have for this recipe!
+You will love this soft cheese and how creamy it is when melted.
 Make sure that you grate your cheese before adding it to the fondue pot.

 • Parmesan cheese blend – Find the bag that is fontina and parmesan cheese.
 This will also need to be grated in order for it to melt properly.